rehno-lindeque/adt.js/README.markdown

 So!
 If you were looking for the textbook answer I'll assume that you'd simply go to wikipedia / google.
 What follows here is a common sense practical definition for JavaScript hackers...

-* A 'variable' is a symbol that stands in place of some quatity (in our case data)
+* A 'variable' is a symbol that stands in the place of some quantity (data)
-* A 'type' or 'data type' annotates a variable with a logical proposition about the quantity that the variable represents (this annotation is added to the variable and thus can only be accessed at compile-time)
+* A 'type' or - more precisely - 'data type' annotates a variable with a logical proposition about the quantity that the variable denotes (in other words, a type annotates the variable not the value it denotes and therefore should be considered a compile-time concept)
-* An 'algebraic data type' (or ADT) annotates the variable's **quantity** with type information (that can only be accessed at run-time by the application)
+* An 'algebraic data type' (or ADT) annotates the variable's **quantity** with type information about the data (that can only be accessed at run-time by the application)
   ...additionally algebraic data types works on structured data.

 In math *algebraic* usually refers to the ability to manipulate and interpret structures instead of working directly with underlying quantities.